Health Career Immersion Program

-Students in the Health Career Internship are placed in sites around Kent County.
-Following are examples of sites that may be part of the internship experience:
+Students in the Health Career Immersion are placed in sites around Kent County.
+Following are examples of sites that may be part of this job shadow experience:

 - Mercy Health - St. Mary's Campus

 - Spectrum Health facilities

 Each site will provide exposure to a variety of careers available in the health industry.

 - Students will be able to observe health career professionals in the workplace!
 This is an excellent career exploration activity and results in students being more informed and confident in their career decisions.

 - This career exploration opportunity is for senior high school students in Kent County.